robertu94/roibin-sz3-experiments/README.md

 ### Obtaining Data

-CXI files can be requested from LCLS from [Chunhong "Chuck" Yoon](https://profiles.stanford.edu/chun-hong-yoon).
-We are working on making a subset publicly available.
+The data for these experiments are extreemly large (6+TB for the complete dataset used in the quality assessment) and require some process for release.
+CXI files used for this paper can be requested from LCLS from [Chunhong "Chuck" Yoon](https://profiles.stanford.edu/chun-hong-yoon).
+We are working on making a useable subset publicly available.

-To run in the container, you may need to set the files to world readable `chmod a+r` to be read inside the container.
+To run in the container, you may need to set the files to world readable `chmod a+r` to be read inside the container depending on your container manager.

 ### Quality Assessment